 The Power of Groups in a Challenging World

 Two-Day Institute: Saturday, February 13 & Sunday, February 14

 Three-Day Conference: Thursday, February 25- Saturday, February 27

 AGPA Connect is designed for clinicians, as well as mental health workers, psychiatric residents and graduate students in mental health degree programs.
-It is composed of two major sections: the Institute and the Conference.
+It is composed of three major sections: the Special Institute, the Two-Day Institute, and the Conference.

-The Institute is held on Tuesday & Wednesday, February 26 & 27 (with Special Institute Presentations scheduled for Monday, February 25).
-The two-day Institute is devoted to small group teaching primarily in the experiential mode.
-The Conference is held on Thursday-Saturday, February 28-March 2 and offers a variety of formats, including courses, limited registration workshops as well as open session panels on special topics and original scientific paper sessions.
+The Two-Day Institute is held on Saturday & Sunday, February 13-14 from 10:30AM-6:00PM Eastern.
+There will be a 1.5-hour lunch break from 1:30-3PM Eastern.
+Special Institute Presentations scheduled for Friday, February 19 from 10:30AM-6:30 PM Eastern, with a 2-hour lunch break from 1:30-3:30 PM Eastern.
+The Two-Day Institute is devoted to small group teaching primarily in the experiential mode.
+The Conference is held on Thursday-Saturday, February 25-27 (Times TBA) and offers a variety of formats, including courses, limited registration workshops as well as open session panels on special topics and original scientific paper sessions.